kiarafrobles/www.retroreport.org/_videos/when-a-bridge-falls.md

 ---
-title: "When a Bridge Falls"
+title: When a Bridge Falls
+date: '2014-03-04 00:00:00'
+categories: []
 published: true
-date: 2014-03-04T00:00:00.000Z
 staff_members:
 - drew-magratten
 topic: science-technology
-description: "At the height of rush hour on August 1, 2007 in Minneapolis, Minnesota, a bridge carrying eight lanes of I-35W over the Mississippi River suddenly collapsed, sending cars trucks plunging into the water below. "
+description: 'At the height of rush hour on August 1, 2007 in Minneapolis, Minnesota, a bridge carrying eight lanes of I-35W over the Mississippi River suddenly collapsed, sending cars trucks plunging into the water below. '
-tweet: "States are spending more money than ever to repair bridges, but engineers say it’s not enough:"
+tweet: 'States are spending more money than ever to repair bridges, but engineers say it’s not enough:'
-featured_image_path: /uploads/1422556520048_466116212_1280.jpg
+featured_image_path: "/uploads/1422556520048_466116212_1280.jpg"
 appearance: dark-text
 source_video:
   video_id: 9G2T1i9BLQY?list=PLKB8zkQFlMyJ7iBJqT9pnnwTfXz_jtxbu